causaliq/causaliq-core/docs/index.md

 ## Welcome

-Welcome to the documentation for [**causaliq-core**] — [... briefly describe the purpose]
+Welcome to the documentation for the CausalIQ Core — part of the [CausalIQ ecosystem](https://causaliq.org) for intelligent causal discovery.

+CausalIQ Core provides functionality required by several CausalIQ projects.
+It is not envisaged that it will be used or called directly itself, nor can it be directly used in [CausalIQ Workflows](https://causaliq.org/projects/workflow/).

 ---

 ## Overview

+CausalIQ Core provides the following common functionality required by several user-facing CausalIQ packages in the following areas:

+- **graph**: support for general graphs, PDAGs and CPDAGs used in causal discovery;
+- **bn**: support for Bayesian Networks (BNs);
+- **io**: filesystem io and format conversion, particularly relating to standard formats for graphs (.graphml, .dsc etc) and BNs (.xdsl)
+- **utils**: utility enums, functions and classes, relating to random numbers, mathematical functions, path handling etc.

-causaliq-core is designed for [... more details about functionality] This site provides detailed documentation, architectural vision, design notes, and API reference for users and contributors.
+This site provides detailed documentation, including: development roadmap, architectural vision, design notes, and API reference for contributors.
+Since this is not a "user-facing" capability a user guide is not provided.

 ---